Photo Credit: Dan Salzer

 Conservation Standards Trainings

-Upcoming and past trainings sponsored by CCNet Regional Networks, Communities of Practice and Partners, on the Open Standards for the Practice of Conservation (Conservation Standards), Healthy Country Planning, and other method adaptations are found here.
+Past trainings sponsored by CCNet Regional Networks, Communities of Practice and Partners, on the Open Standards for the Practice of Conservation (Conservation Standards), Healthy Country Planning, and other method adaptations are found here.

 While CCNet global and regional networks focus their trainings mostly on new conservation coaches, individual regional or thematic networks or partner organizations also offer basic methods trainings on adaptive management and the Conservation Standards and related method adaptations.

-Conservation Standards Training PowerPoints
+Conservation Standards Overview Training PowerPoints

 CMP and CCNet members are in the process of updating the basic presentations supporting the Conservation Standards Steps 1-2.
 These presentations use high-quality photograph and reduced text on slides, and they include detailed presenters’ notes.
 As new presentations are developed, they will be added to the site.
 The CMP-CCNet Guidance Review Committee will provide a final rating to the whole set of presentations.
 The aim is to complete all of these presentations by March-April 2021.